 Another very important lesson that millennials need to understand is that they can get the work done in any way they want, but it’s their responsibility to get the work done and up to standard.
 They should take full accountability for their work and not make excuses why it’s not done, or the quality is not up to standard.

 Communication is probably the most important part of any business.
 This is also the part where most of the companies battle.
 When you have a workforce with a mixed culture, it needs a lot of hard work.
 Like anything in life, you need to read your customer.
 When you want to communicate with millennials, please don’t set up formal meetings with formal communication channels and next steps.
 They probably won’t even pitch for the meeting and you will feel very sorry for yourself.
 Phoning the millennial every few minutes or hours to find out what’s happening will also frustrate them as they have to leave what they are busy with to communicate with you.
 The best way to communicate with millennials is to use the platforms they are used to.
-Millennials actually have way better communication channels than any of the older generations combined.
-They know about something in real time and can action a response immediately.
+Millennials have way better communication channels than any of the older generations combined.
+They know about something in real-time and can act a response immediately.
 By making use of Whatsapp for instance, you can ask the millennial or a group of millennials a question and they can respond when they are ready to do so.
-If its urgent and you indicate that to them, you could have the response to your question in a few seconds.
+If it’s urgent and you indicate that to them, you could have the response to your question in a few seconds.

 Setting up communication groups that focus on certain areas of your business and adding the relevant people to the group is a great tool to use when managing millennials.
 They will be responsive, and you will get the interaction you need to manage them.
-With the turn of the millennium e-mails were the new way of communication and everybody was e-mailing each other each time they wanted to communicate.
+With the turn of the millennium, e-mails were the new way of communication and everybody was e-mailing each other each time they wanted to communicate.

 Motivation is a major driver for millennials, they will probably not even execute a task if you cannot get them motivated.
 You have many different ways of motivating people, but the major way to motivate millennials is to remove their shackles and let them grow.
 Let them develop and take as much responsibility as they feel comfortable with.
 Don’t confine them into boxes and years of experience but rather measure their performance and output.
 When you have millennials that perform, add fuel to the fire and support them to grow as quickly as possible.

 Management is an iterative process, it’s not to say you will hit the spot from day one or your first management style will work.
-But if you continually get feedback from your millennial workforce and actually listen to their needs, you will be able to build a strong relationship with them and manage them to perform for many years to come.
+But if you continually get feedback from your millennial workforce and listen to their needs, you will be able to build a strong relationship with them and manage them to perform for many years to come.